 Pre-scheduling allows us to manage our workflow and it offers you the opportunity to lock in the most convenient appointment.

-As a courtesy to Steve, as well as to our clients who have arrived on time, we ask that you arrive at least 15 minutes before your appointment.
+As a courtesy to our tax professionals, as well as to our clients who have arrived on time, we ask that you arrive at least 15 minutes before your appointment.
 This guarantees that you are in our office and on time for your scheduled tax appointment.
-It ensures that time is not taken away from your actual appointment with Steve.
+It ensures that time is not taken away from your actual appointment with our tax professionals.
 We have found this provides enough time for you to check in and complete the necessary paperwork.
 Clients arriving 10 minutes or more after their scheduled appointment time will be considered late.
 We have gone to great lengths to minimize any wait time in our office and make your visit as efficient as possible.
 Consequently, if you arrive more than 10 minutes late for your scheduled appointment time, we reserve the right to reschedule your appointment, based on availability.
 Your cooperation is greatly appreciated.

 During check in we verify the accuracy of the contact information that is to appear on your tax return.
 You must complete our tax appointment questionnaire (which is updated every year as the tax laws change) to make sure we don’t miss any deductions or credits pertinent to your tax situation.
 You may complete the form in the privacy of your own home.
 The form is located under Important Documents.
 Complete the Tax Return Appointment Questionnaire and submit it to our office prior to arrival.